Where to Stay in San Sebastian - A Local’s Neighborhood Guide

 1. Lo Viejo (Old Town)

-Sheltered from the harsh forces of the ocean by Mount Urgull, which rises up from the Cantabrian Sea in the northern extreme of the city, San Sebastián’s Old Town (Lo Viejo, for us locals) is its quintessential area where all its fundamental traits reside.
+Sheltered from the harsh forces of the ocean by Mount Urgull, San Sebastián’s Old Town (Lo Viejo, for us locals) is its quintessential area where all its fundamental traits reside: a close relationship with the sea, lovely old architecture, great food (pintxos anyone!), and the lively Basque lifestyle.

 Although this was historically a neighborhood inhabited by fishermen and the craftsmen who worked at or by way of the harbor, Lo Viejo has more recently become a touristic hotspot, but not in the soulless mass tourism way.
-The historic charm very much still remains here, it’s always lively - filled with locals and visitors alike, and this is the part of town where you can have the best culinary experiences.
+The historic charm very much still remains here, it’s always lively - filled with locals and visitors alike - and this is the part of town where everyone comes to mingle and eat.

 Given that the rest of the city expanded out from this area, it’s also the most central base from which to explore other parts of town.
-A huge number of the main sights will be within a 10-minute walk of you from here, and almost anywhere in the city will still be within easy walking distance, even if a bit further away.
+Most of the main sights are within a 10-minute walk, and you can almost anywhere in the city on foot.

-You’ll also be quite close to a central transport hub, as the nearby Boulevard Avenue, which forms the border between the Old Town and the City Center, is a major stop for buses heading all over the city.
+You’ll also be quite close to a central transport hub, the nearby Boulevard Avenue, which is a major stop for buses heading all over the city.

 Where to stay

-Pensión ab Domini: Another guest house, but more upscale one, Pensión ab Domini is an absolute gem, mixing the charm of a classic home from the Old Town with the highest levels of comfort.
+Pensión ab Domini - A slightly upscale guesthouse that is an absolute gem.
+It mixes the charm of a classic home from the Old Town with the highest levels of comfort. $150 USD.

 Main sights